-Becoming a pilot is one of the most difficult professions to go into and it is unlike other conventional professions.
+Becoming a pilot is one of the most challenging professions to go into, and it is unlike other conventional jobs.
 For instance, you cannot just submit your resume and application letter and expect the airport manager to call you the next day for work.
-As a matter of fact, you must follow some well-defined processes which will definitely cost you a lot of time and money before you will become an airline pilot.
+You must follow some well-defined processes which will cost you a lot of time and money before you will become an airline pilot.

-A Bachelor of Science Degree can go a long way to help you in your airline pilot career but it is not really required by most airlines.
-For instance, you may not need a college degree to fly for a regional airline in the U.S but you will need a degree to fly for a major U.S airline.
-To make it easier for you, it is recommended that you get a degree related to aviation but this is not a prerequisite by any airline but it will help you as you venture into becoming a pilot.
+A Bachelor of Science Degree can go a long way to help you in your airline pilot career, but it is not required by most airlines.
+For instance, you may not need a college degree to fly for a regional airline in the U.S, but you will need a degree to fly for a significant U.S airline.
+To make it easier for you, it is recommended that you get a degree related to aviation but this is not a prerequisite by any carrier, but it will help you as you venture into becoming a pilot.

 With your college degree already settled, the next thing to do is to look for a good flight school and flight instructor to get your private pilot certificate.
-You can easily find one in your local area and you should note that the Federal Aviation Administration (FAA) requires a minimum of 40 hours and an average of 60 hours of flight experience before you can obtain your private pilot certificate but you do not just need the pilot certificate, you also need to get a medical certificate.
-It is recommended that you get a medical certificate from a FAA medical examiner.
+You can easily find one in your local area.
+Please keep in mind that the Federal Aviation Administration (FAA) requires a minimum of 40 hours and an average of 60 hours of flight experience before you can obtain your private pilot certificate.
+However, you do not just need the pilot certificate; you also need to get a medical certificate.
+It is recommended that you get a medical certificate from an FAA medical examiner.

 Your pilot license is just the very first step to becoming a pilot; however, there are lots of other processes you have to go through to be qualified as an airline pilot as shortly outlined.

 1. Having obtained your pilot license, it is high time you work on your instrument rating and also get your commercial certificate.